-When planting a pollinator habitat, consider:
+When planting in a shady spot, consider:

 - Leaving a spot of soil bare: To support ground nesting pollinators (which make up 80% of native bees), keep an area of soil bare and mulch-free in a well-drained, ideally south-facing planting. - Using mulch sparingly: Too much mulch can prevent the formation of pollinator habitats.
-If it is needed for weed suppression and erosion control, only apply mulch for the first few years until plants are established. - Creating overwintering areas: When cutting back wildflower stems in the fall, leave standing stubble 12"-18" tall to provide nesting sites for stem nesting bees to lay their eggs.
+If it is needed for weed suppression and erosion control, only apply mulch for the first few years until plants are established. - Creating overwintering areas: When cutting back wildflower stems in the fall, leave standing stubble 12"-18" tall to provide nesting sites for stem nesting bees to lay their eggs in.
 This stubble will break down naturally with time. - Incorporating clean water: Add bird baths, saucers, water features, or rocks with shallow indentations, and change the water frequently to prevent mosquito larvae from hatching.
-Pollinators need clean water. - Installing a raingarden: A pollinator raingarden will capture and clean your runoff while also supporting pollinators!
+Pollinators need clean water.